davebryson/rapido/README.md

 # Rapido

 A Rust framework for building Tendermint applications.
-See `examples`.
+See `tests`.

 *This is a work in-progress*